ANschoolacc/C9-Lab1/README.md

-# Laboration 1 - Discounts with Decorator Pattern
+# Laboration 1 - Discounts With Decorator Pattern

 ### To see an implementaion of the classes, go to Checkout.java and run it in your Java IDE.